kolan72/PoliNorError/README.md

                          .ForError<SqlException>((ex) => ex.Number == 1205)
                          .HandleAll();
 ```
-You can establish a common `PolicyResult` handler for the entire collection by using either the `WithCommonResultHandler` or `WithCommonResultErrorsHandler` method.
-These methods require the same delegates types as `PolicyResult` handlers.
+The process of handling Policy delegates in collection will only continue if there has been no cancellation and the current policy handling has been unsuccessful (i.e. `IsFailed` of `PolicyResult` equals to `true`).

+Results of handling are stored in `PolicyDelegateCollectionResult(<T>)` that implements `IEnumerable<PolicyHandledResult>` interface.
+The `PolicyHandledResult(<T>)` class in turn is just a wrapper around `PolicyResult` that contains `PolicyHandledInfo` class with information about policy and `MethodInfo` of delegate.

 In order to determine which policies were not called check  the`PolicyDelegatesUnused` property of  the`PolicyDelegateCollectionResult` object.

+You can find out how the last policy handled the delegate by calling the `GetStatus()` method.

-Use the method `WithThrowOnLastFailed` to  throw a special `PolicyDelegateCollectionHandleException` exception if the last policy in the collection fails.
+For some purpurses  throw a special `PolicyDelegateCollectionHandleException` exception if the last policy in the collection fails may be useful.
+You can do it with the  `WithThrowOnLastFailed` method.

 ### Calling Func and Action delegates in a resilient manner
 There are delegate extension methods that allow delegates to be called in a resilient manner.